Learn about potty training twins, from when to start, how to prepare, and what to do when one child isn’t ready.

 Whew!
 We covered a lot.
 Potty training twins is possible, especially when you know when to start and how to find the cues that signal your twins are ready.
 Treat each twin individually and encourage potty training only when they’re ready, even if you potty train at different times.

-Even long before you decide to start, introduce potty training and prepare your twins for the process so the concept doesn’t seem foreign.
-And follow best practices to make the experience not only effective, but a positive one as well.
+Even long before you decide to start, introduce potty training and prepare them for the process so the concept doesn’t seem foreign.
+And follow best practices to make the experience not only effective but a positive one as well.

 Get more tips:

 - Simple Strategies to Take Toddler Twins Out Alone

 - How to Encourage Twin Individuality

 - How to Avoid Excluding Your Non Twin Child

 - Do You Make These Common Mistakes with Your Toddler Twins?